WTy-2/spec/src/soundness.md

 # Soundness

-WTy2 claims is a programming language with dependent types first and foremost, NOT a theorem prover.
+WTy2 is a programming language with dependent types first and foremost, NOT a theorem prover.

-In fact, WTy2 as it currently exists is highly inconsistent, it is easy to prove bottom and from there anything.
-The only guarantee making this somewhat palatable is that these are all cases where the program will loop at runtime.
-WTy2 (when programs are ran in debug mode) will never actually create values of bottom type.
+In fact, viewed as a logic, WTy2 as it currently exists is highly inconsistent.
+It is triviall to prove bottom and from there anything.
+The only guarantee making this somewhat palatable is that these are all cases where the program will loop or crash at runtime.
+WTy2 (when programs are ran in debug mode without optimisations) will never actually create values of bottom type.

 This is useful for programming (proving termination is tiresome and sometimes even impossible) but makes WTy2 effectively useless for theorem proving.
 In the far future if these holes were to be closed (likely opt-in with some sort of compiler pragma or flag, `safe`), then this would no longer be the case, and hence these holes are documented below: